eaudeweb/System-safety-standards/README.md

 1. Other columns can be added, even with subheaders.
 1. Columns with links for other columns, to be shown as `hyperlinks` can be added but they have to have the same name followed by '-links'
 1. The order of the columns can be changed
+1. The order of the filters is taken from the order written in __filter-columns__ attribute in the widget
 1. Rows can be added.
 1. Sub-headers can be added or edited.
 1. The links must include `http`, `https` or `www` in order to be shown as links in the widget.